just in time training

 Our brains are wired to forget the information we don’t use.

 Organizations can use just in time training to their advantage by setting up eLearning modules in their learning management system.
-That way, learners can access the right nuggets of information at the right time.
+That way, learners can access the right resources at the right time.

 Active learning means learning in the flow of work through human interaction and collaboration.
 When you facilitate discussions, encourage learners to react to course content, and leave peer feedback through in-course comments, it all contributes to an active learning culture.

 But it takes work to promote an active learning culture—imagine scheduling company-wide discussions and peer feedback workshops for every piece of content!
-Ideally, the learning technology you use will support this type of collaboration in an organic manner so that active learning becomes a natural and daily habit.
+Ideally, your learning technology will support this type of collaboration in an organic manner so that active learning becomes a natural and daily habit.

 Your employees rely on mobile devices for pretty much everything.
-In fact, it’s estimated that 42.5% of the total global workforce will be mobile in 2022.
-Plus, Americans check their phones 344 times a day, so it’s safe to assume that learners want course content available through a mobile learning solution.
+Americans check their phones 344 times a day, so it’s safe to assume that learners want course content available through a mobile learning solution.
 On mobile, they can access information without facing the barriers of location or time.

 For example, let’s say your people ops manager needs a refresher on interview procedures.
 They need to look up the information before their first interview of the day, but they're running late.
 So they watch an online training video on their commute (or over breakfast if they are working remotely) and are ready before they start work.